RFC418/PGPPP-EMU/README.md

 licensed under the BSD-2-Clause License.

-I have significantly modified the code to add many new features and also to have it function on a CYD Original project copyright (c) 2023 Yohanes Nugroho.
+I have significantly modified the code to add many new features and also to have it function on a CYD I have also added a testing console for device functionality as well as easily flashing device keys and a dedicated web flasher for frimware files for devices in the wild.
+Original project copyright (c) 2023 Yohanes Nugroho.